lazurey/showcar-ads/README.md

         resolution-ranges="[[320,512],[768]]">
     </as24-ad-slot>

 This is just an example.
 You don't have to provide all the attributes.
-Mandatory attributes are 'slot-id' and 'size-mappings'.
+Mandatory attributes are 'ad-unit' and 'size-mappings'.

 The following attributes can be specified in an ad-slot:

 * type: Specifies the ad-server for the ad-slot (currently only doubleclick is supported).
-* slot-id*: The id of the ad-slot.
+* ad-unit*: The id of the ad-slot.
 This will be provided by the ad-technology team.
 * sizes: Supported ad sizes for this slot.
 * size-mappings*: Sets an array of mappings from a minimum viewport size to slot size for this slot.
   Example values: [[0,0],[[300,100],[300,50],[320,50],[320,100]]].